 Head to historic downtown Frankfort to dine at one of our locally owned and operated restaurants.
 If time allows, stroll along the brick streets and peruse through the local shops and art galleries.
 You may also find the Capital City Museum, housed in a 150 year old building that represents all that is left of the Capital Hotel, which burned in 1917.
 The Museum is filled with history.
 There are plenty of details to explore, with exhibits painting a vivid picture of both political and personal life in Kentucky over the past 200 years.
+Admission into the museum is free but donations are welcome.

 After you experience the “Kentucky Journey”, it is time for a guided tour of the Old State Capitol.
 Delve into the politics and everyday life of the tumultuous 19th century by touring this National Historic Landmark that served as Kentucky’s capitol from 1830 to 1910.